Companies expand to make more profit. They develop internal growth or external growth strategies to scale their operations.

 External diseconomies of scale occur due to factors outside the organization and impact many companies.
 The reason could be due to the following:

 - Tax increase.
-An increase in the corporate profits tax exposes all firms in the economy.
+An increase in the corporate profits tax exposes all companies in the economy.

 - Resource constraints.
 Resources deplete as they are used by many companies, making them scarcer and more expensive.